TalhaAhmedMubashir/Flight-Management-System/README.md

 ## What is implemented?

-This is the basic model use to demostrate the weather update and flight presence with name.
+This is the basic model use to demonstrate the weather update and flight presence with name.

 # On Server (Express)
 1) This is system use two ways to authenticate a user, user can login using facebook and a user can also enter credentials to signup/signin.